downfromthetrees/the_magic_eye/MAGIC_TODO.md

     - have to check this is actually the same as: xorhttps://github.com/miguelmota/hamming/blob/master/hamming.js

-- failing to remove all time top!! separate them out
-- For some reason approved this pic? https://www.reddit.com/r/hmmm/comments/8hldoa/hmmm/
-- Also failed to find this one: https://www.reddit.com/r/hmmm/comments/8hj2qx/hmmm/

 # Scrap tech notes
 * There's a hamming distance of 1 between doll 4/5.
 Very small so essentially the same image.